vosslerbr/fullstack-weather/README.md

 ### Front End

 The front end is built with React.
 When the app loads, it immediately fetches the appropriate MapBox and OpenWeatherMap data for the city of Chicago.
+While the data is fetched, we see a simple loading screen which will appear for a minimum of 1 second so as not to appear and disappear rapidly and thus be jarring to the user.
+The app will continue to fetch this data every 5 minutes.

+Once the server responds, the JSON is seperated out and placed into state in a similar fashion it was sent by the server (currently, hourly, daily...).
+State also holds the currently selected city name.
+This will come into play in a bit.

+When the user enters a city name in the search bar, the city name in state is updated and used in the new Axios request.
+Then the entire process starts again.
+Data is fetched from the server, returned as JSON, and placed into state.
+Obviously this updates the entire DOM structure as well.

+Future plans include the addition of an alert dialog to appear above the 'Right Now' section if any alerts exist.
+Search suggestions and a color scheme toggle are also on the horizon!